slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Always look where you want to go, not where you don't want to go."*

-> *"As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself"
+> *"As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself."
 -- Arthur Schopenhauer*

 > *"I will have to remember «I'm here today to cross the swamp, not to fight all the alligators."